ArcanaBatch/CABBaGe/README.md

 ## ![alt text](https://github.com/ArcanaBatch/CABBaGe/blob/main/Images/banner5.png)

-## CABBaGe: Classification Algorithm Based on a BAyesian method for GEnomics
+## CABBaGe: Classification Algorithm Based on a Bayesian method for Genomics

 An application developed in Perl and Python that allows the development of classification models for genomic sequences, to improve data mining and usefulness of genomic applications.
 ____